 History of the HAGENRING e.
 V.

 The history of the HAGENRING association is closely linked with the city of Hagen.
-In the beginning of the 20th Century until 1921 the industrialist and patron Karl-Ernst Osthaus made Hagen to an experimentation field of the „Neuen Bauens“.
-Considerable architects such as Henry van der Velde, Mies van der Rohe, Walter Gropius, Charles Edouard Le Corbusier and many others supported by Karl-Ernst Osthaus could carry out their venturous buildings.
-Thus they made the city of Hagen interesting also for other artists, sculptors and painters.
-The unique ensemble of art nouveau houses at the „Stirnband“ arose at that time in Hagen.
+Under the patronage of the industrialist and art-enthusiast Karl Ernst Osthaus Hagen became a centre for an experimental movement in architecture, the “Neues Bauen”.
+From the beginning of the 20th century until 1921 renowned architects such as Henry van de Velde, Mies van der Rohe, Walter Gropius, Charles Edouard Jeannert (Le Corbusier) and many others supported by Karl Ernst Osthaus were able to realize their innovative architectural projects.
+They made the town of Hagen a focal point for other artists, sculptors and painters.
+The unique ensemble of art nouveau houses along the Stirnband road in Hagen were built at that time.

 After the death of Karl Ernst Osthaus in 1921 and the sale of the Folkwang Museum to Essen in 1922 a cultural vacuum arose.
 Artists and designers like J. L. M. Lauweriks, Johan Thorn Prikker and Milly Steger left town.
 To close this gap young Hagen artists founded an informal association – uncommitted to any particular style or school and politically independent – the HAGENRING in 1924.
 Among the founders were Theo Brün, Reinhard Hilker, August Müller-Lamberty and Karel Niestrath.
 Honorary member was Christian Rohlfs.